Romanitho/Winget-AutoUpdate/README.md

 Use White List instead of Black List.
 This setting will not create the "excluded_apps.txt" but "included_apps.txt"

 **-ListPath**
-Get Black/White List from Path (**URL/UNC/Local**) (download/copy to Winget-AutoUpdate installation location if external list is newer).
+Get Black/White List from external Path (**URL/UNC/Local**) - download/copy to Winget-AutoUpdate installation location if external list is newer.

 **-ModsPath**
 Get Mods from external Path (**URL/UNC/Local**) - download/copy to `mods` in Winget-AutoUpdate installation location if external mods are newer.